bhumikashankar31/Credit_Score_DeFi/README.md

 Why?

--  We don’t have labels like "good" or "bad" users — so supervised ML isn’t possible.
+-  There's no labels like "good" or "bad" users — so supervised ML isn’t possible.
 -  ML clustering gave poor interpretability and score spread.
 -  This approach is:
   - Easy to debug